 Frequently Asked Questions & Answers

-Q. Who is eligible for services?
-Authorization for respite must be approved by Tri-Counties Regional Center (TCRC) on an individual (client/family need) basis.
+Authorizations for respite must be approved by Tri-Counties Regional Center (TCRC) on an individual (client/family need) basis.
 Contact your TCRC service coordinator to confirm eligibility and program preferences.

 Upon receiving authorization from TCRC for respite, you can:

 – Call Respite, Inc. and request an on-call respite worker contact you.

 How do I designate a respite worker?

 If there is someone you prefer (sibling, friend, relative or neighbor) to provide respite for your child contact Respite, Inc. to obtain the necessary sign-up forms or click on the Forms link and print the forms as needed.
 Designated respite workers must be at least 16 years old and meet the 56792(e) requirements.

 Our on-call staff is comprised of dedicated, caring individuals who understand each family’s needs are unique.
 On-Call respite workers are at least 18 years old, CPR/First Aid certified, have special needs related experience/training and have passed a background (fingerprint) check.
 All respite workers must meet the requirements of the Responsibilities/Duty Statement in the Job Description.
 Several members of the staff have been providing respite services for years.
 Some may have a sibling or other relative with a disability.
 Others may be seeking a career in a related field or simply understand what a difference respite can make to a family.